Electric car salary sacrifice scheme

-There are plenty of benefits to setting up an electric car salary sacrifice scheme, both for the employer and the employee.
+There are plenty of benefits to setting up an electric car salary sacrifice scheme on subscription, both for the employer and the employee.

-- Attract and retain the best talent your industry has to offer
+- Attract and retain the best talent with a high value perk

 - Improve the environmental impact of your workforce

-- Enjoy the total convenience with elmo managing all payroll and HMRC admin
+- Enjoy the total convenience with elmo managing the scheme set up and all payroll & HMRC admin

-- An all-inclusive package that includes insurance, tax, MOT, service, breakdown and more
+- An all-inclusive package that includes insurance, vehicle excise duty, MOT, service, breakdown and more

-- Save as much as 60% on the cost of an electric car subscription
+- Save 30-60% on the cost of an electric car subscription

 - Choose from the largest range of subscription electric cars on the market

-- Enjoy total flexibility by avoiding multi-year leases
+- Enjoy total flexibility by avoiding multi-year lease contract

 These benefits are all on top of the fantastic benefits experienced by electric car drivers, including attractive savings on fuel costs, congestion charges, and more.

-- The electric car of the employee’s choosing with 800 miles per month
+- Electric car with 800 miles per months

 - Scheduled maintenance and servicing